-- Cash for Work (CFW): This is often the preferred modality of CLP implementation, where the community members are paid for their labor in the project activities, such as construction or maintenance. - 2.
+- 1. Temporary Cash for Work (CFW): This is the preferred modality of CLP implementation, where the community members are paid for their participation in the project activities, such as construction or maintenance. - 2.
 Provision of cooperative livelihood assets: These are goods and equipment that can help restore or improve existing livelihoods for a community rather than a few individuals.
-For example, CCCM CLPs can provide livestock or agricultural inputs for communities working in farming, raw material for skilled weavers to produce shelter items for the wider community, or contract a local plastic grinding mill for communities working in recycling to increase their income. - 3.
+For example, CCCM CLPs can provide livestock or agricultural inputs for communities working in farming, raw material for skilled weavers to produce shelter items for the wider community, or contract a local mill grinding service for communities working in recycling. - 3.
 Vocational training and marketing support: These are services that can help the community develop new skills and access new markets for their products or services.
 However, these can only be provided by partners with technical expertise in the relevant fields.
 If CCCM agencies lack this technical expertise, they may identify partners who have it and can assist with such projects.